-A place with no crowds, no cars and a simpler way of life.
+A place with no cars and a simple pace of life.
+The ultimate summer destination.

 If there is space on your bucket list please put Croatia on it.
 It is everything a simple relaxing summer holiday should be.
 Warm sun; perfect temped ocean (minus any scary nasties), fresh food and amazing wine.
 Not to mention – great value.
 I have a gem of an island that I don’t really want to share but I can’t stop talking about it to my poor friends.
 This perfect destination is a magical little island only 5km off the coast from Dubrovnik, but is a world away from summer time crowds and hustle.
 This little island has no cars, so it’s perfect for the kiddies with no road sense.
 The only vehicle to watch out for is the golf buggy picking up hotel guests from the ferry.
 A narrow footpath traverses up the hill from the main port and village through olive and citrus trees, past a beautiful ancient church along a ridge to the other settlement on the island.
 This little village has a little stone building that sits right down on a small sandy bay and which is actually a family run restaurant.